Bridget Bishop

 Bridget Bishop (c.
 1632 – 10 June 1692) was a midwife and the first person executed for witchcraft during the Salem witch trials in 1692.
 Nineteen were hanged, and one, Giles Corey, was pressed to death.
 Altogether, about 200 people were tried.

 Early life

 She was born c.
 1632 in Norwich, England.

-Bridget's maiden name was Magnus.
-Her sister Mercy, her father John, and her mother Rebecca adopted the last name Playfer, Bridget's paternal grandmother's maiden name.
-She was married three or possibly four times.
+By Spring 1660, at the age of 28, Bridget was married to a Captain Samuel Wasselbe at St Mary in the Marsh in Norwich.
+Bridget and Samuel had a son named Benjamin during this time, but he died in infancy.
+After this, the Wasselbe couple transitioned to America.

+Boston

+Bridget Wasselbe arrived in Boston in 1664, at the age of 32.
+It is likely that Bridget was pregnant during the voyage with the couple's second child, "Mary."
+At some point around the journey, Bridget's husband Samuel died.
+His cause of death is unknown, but there would be speculation about this later, during the Salem witch trials.

+Bridget gave birth to Mary in Boston in 1665, but the child did not survive past infancy.
+By 1666, Bridget was en route to Salem, where she would spend the rest of her life.

 Salem witch trials

 Bridget Bishop was examined due to her accusation of suspicion of "sundry acts of witchcraft".
 Bishop was accused of bewitching five young women, Abigail Williams, Ann Putnam, Jr., Mercy Lewis, Mary Walcott, and Elizabeth Hubbard, on the date of her examination by the authorities, 19 April 1692.